Skip to content

 SELECT DISTINCT dept_id FROM Students;

-📖 Lists unique department references in Students table.
+📖 Unique department references in the Students table.

 SELECT * FROM Students WHERE marks BETWEEN 40 AND 60;